Module 2

 • Maintaining engagement beyond the event itself.

-4. Sustainability & Collaborations
+4. Sustainability and Collaboration

 • Financial, environmental, and social sustainability in heritage events.